-Keep track of the things you are spending money on each month and cut out a few of the unnecessary items.
+Keep track of the things you are spending money on each month by creating a budget and cut out a few of the unnecessary items.
 Some people don’t realize how much money they’re spending on things like eating out or buying coffee on your way to work.
 Cut back on the number of times you eat out every month and put that money into your savings account.

 Instead of buying a coffee on your way to work, make your coffee at home and use a travel mug to take to work with you.
 This will also free up more money each month to put into savings.

 If you have your paychecks direct deposited into your checking account, set it up so that a little bit of money gets transferred to your savings account.
 It can be a little as $10 from each of your paychecks.
 That money will add up fast.
 If you get paid twice a month, that’s $240 a year.

 If you don’t have your paychecks direct deposited, you should still put at least $10 from each of your checks into your savings.
 It’s easier when you have direct deposit because it’s done for you by the bank.
 Often, when people have to manually have the money put into their savings, they have a hard time separating themselves from that money.